Killing of Andy Lopez

-The fatal shooting of Andy Lopez by Sonoma County sheriff's deputy Erick Gelhaus took place on October 22, 2013, in Santa Rosa, California.
+The fatal killing of Andy Lopez by Sonoma County sheriff's deputy Erick Gelhaus took place on October 22, 2013, in Santa Rosa, California.
 13-year-old Lopez was walking through a vacant lot and carrying an airsoft gun that was designed to resemble an AK-47 assault rifle.
 Gelhaus opened fire on Lopez, presumably mistaking the airsoft gun for a real firearm.
 The shooting prompted many protests in Santa Rosa, and throughout California.

 On November 4, 2013, the Lopez family filed a federal civil rights lawsuit at the U.S. District Court.

 On July 7, 2014, District Attorney Jill Ravitch announced no charges would be filed against Gelhaus.
 On July 1, 2015, the FBI announced no criminal charges would be filed against Gelhaus, due to lack of evidence to prove that he violated Lopez's civil rights.

 Backgrounds

 Andy Lopez (June 2, 2000 – October 22, 2013) was a 13-year-old boy who attended Cook Middle School in Santa Rosa.
 He was raised in the Moorland Avenue neighborhood in southwest Santa Rosa.
 He transferred to Lewis Opportunity School from Cook Middle School one week prior to his death.

 Erick Gelhaus is a Sonoma County sheriff's deputy, and has worked with the agency for 24 years.
 He is also an Iraq War veteran.
 Gelhaus is a firearms instructor and is a contributing writer to gun publications.
 He began instructing in 2001 at Gunsite Academy, an Arizona-based company that teaches gun-handling, marksmanship, and law enforcement to "elite military personnel, law enforcement officers and free citizens of the U.S," and is listed as active as of 2022 He specialized in teaching pistol, carbine, shotgun and rifle lessons.
 He accidentally shot himself in the leg in 1995 while on duty with the sheriff's office, reportedly while holstering a gun during an attempt at searching a teenager for weapons.
 In his 24 years in law enforcement, he had never shot a suspect until the shooting of Lopez.